shivkumar98/FreeCodeCamp-Projects/05-javascript-a-ds-new/3-functional-programming/3d-learn-functional-programming-building-spreadsheet/README.md

    const functionCall = /([a-z0-9]*)\(([0-9., ]*)\)(?!.*\()/i
 }
 ```
-* I declare an internal function which splits an argument by commas and parses it into numbers:
+* I declare an internal `toNumberList()` function which splits an argument by commas and parses it into numbers:
 ```js
 const applyFunction = str => {
    const noHigh = highPrecedence(str);